-The company operates within a default free sector and all six borrowers have complied with their performance and payment obligations in accordance with their respective loan agreements since inception.
+The company operates within a default free sector and its sole borrower - T.H.F.C.
+(Capital) Plc and its underlying borrower (GGL) - have complied with their performance and payment obligations in accordance with their respective loan agreements since inception.
 For these reasons the company does not use a complex expected loan loss model and bases its assessment of 12-month expected credit loss solely on its loss experience in the period since the loans were made.
 Loss experience to date is zero so management's assessment of the 12-month expected credit loss is also zero.